Current alimony scheme

 To Modify General Term Alimony:

 What to look for

 Here are some good questions to ask in order to help navigate through the new legislation:

-Laura J. Cervizzi featured in Northshore Magazine – "AMAZING ADVOCATE Lisa Cervizzi has dedicated her career to family law."
+Laura J. Cervizzi featured in Northshore Magazine – "AMAZING ADVOCATE Laura Cervizzi has dedicated her career to family law."

 Laura J. Cervizzi featured in North Shore Magazine – “Women in Business”

 Please see our featured article in “Forbes Magazine”, in the Leaders in Law section.

 Please see Cervizzi & Associates featured in Boston Magazine's "Welcome to Splitsville" Divorce Section.

 Please see Cervizzi & Associates featured in the 2017 New England Patriots Yearbook

 Laura Cervizzi talks to Boston Magazine regarding Will the Coronavirus Crisis Cause a Surge in Boston Divorces?